Select Page

 Antioch Writers’ Workshop returns to its originary campus in July 2024

 The Antioch Writers’ Workshop is a space for writers working in all genres to gather in craft and camaraderie.
-Reclaimed and relaunched by Antioch College in 2024, the AWW is offered on the historic grounds of the Antioch College campus as an annual program of The Antioch Review.
+Relaunched by Antioch College in 2024, the AWW is offered on the historic grounds of the Antioch College campus as an annual program of The Antioch Review.
+Support for this project was provided by the Great Lakes Colleges Association through its Global Crossroads Initiative, made possible by a grant from the Mellon Foundation.

 July 8-12, 2024